Totobi123/PromptVideo-3/replit.md

 **Stock Media**: Pexels API for fetching royalty-free images and videos.
 The application searches for media based on AI-generated descriptions, retrieving URLs and thumbnails for each media item.

-**Background Music**: Curated library of royalty-free music from Kevin MacLeod (incompetech.com).
-All tracks are CC BY 4.0 licensed.
-The system selects appropriate music based on the video's mood, providing variety within each mood category.
+**Background Music**: FreeSound API for royalty-free background music.
+The system searches FreeSound's extensive Creative Commons-licensed music library based on the video's mood, filtering for music tracks between 30-300 seconds in duration.
+Attribution information (creator name and license) is displayed alongside the music to comply with Creative Commons requirements.

 **Database**: PostgreSQL configured via Neon serverless driver (@neondatabase/serverless).
 Drizzle ORM provides type-safe database operations with schema management.
 Currently, the schema includes a basic users table (not actively used for the no-login workflow), suggesting potential future authentication features.